brayanMuniz/website2/public/notes/Dynamic Semantics.md

 ## Operational Semantics

-- **Operational semantics** is to describe the meaning of a statement or program by specifying the effects of running it on a machine.
+- **Operational semantics** is used to describe the meaning of a statement or program by specifying the effects of running it on a machine.

 - The effects on the machine are viewed as **the sequence of changes in its state**, where the machine's state is the collection of the values in its storage.